Etihad nears extension of Air Berlin partnership; still looking at Alitalia

 The Gulf carrier is eyeing an investment in Alitalia as it uses a combination of equity alliances and organic growth to expand its global reach and compete with fast-growing regional rivals Emirates EMIRA.UL and Qatar Airways.

-Alitalia, kept afloat by a government-engineered 500 million euro ($686 million) rescue package last year, needs to find a cash-rich partner quickly to revamp its flight network or else risk having to ground its planes.
+Alitalia, kept afloat by a government-engineered 500 million euro (413 million pounds) rescue package last year, needs to find a cash-rich partner quickly to revamp its flight network or else risk having to ground its planes.

 Etihad said in February it was in the final stages of a due diligence process for a possible investment in Alitalia and would make a decision in a month.
 The deadline has now passed.